HeadlessTech/country-currency-utils/README.md

   isDecimalsStandard?: boolean; // Default: compact decimals, This: standard decimals };

-getRoundedAmountOnCurrency(amount: number, currencyData?: TCurrencyData, options?: TCurrencyRoundOptions): number
+getFixedAmountOnCurrency(amount: number, currencyData?: TCurrencyData, options?: TCurrencyRoundOptions): number
 ```

-This uses the `getRoundedAmount` function internally to round on details of a currency code.
+This uses the `getFixedAmount` function internally to round on details of a currency code.
 Default behavior is to use the `decimalsContact` decimal places, but this can be overridden using `isDecimalsStandard`

 _Example:_